Karat/api-sdk/README.md

 # Examples

-There are several examples provided as part of the `examples.py` script, which can be run standalone as shown above.
-Several things to note:
+Several examples are provided in the `examples.py` script.
+You can run it standalone as shown above.
+Key points to note:

-* Working examples of queries are included, as 'retrieve the first of my groups' and similar operations are generic - everyone will be able to execute those.
+* **Queries**: The script includes working examples of queries, such as retrieving the first of your groups.
+These are generic and should work for any user.
-* For the mutations demonstrated, it is expected that these calls will fail, as they require specific IDs (for Candidacies or Roles respectively).
-You can retrieve your own IDs for the relevant mutations by running queries and update the calls.
+* **Mutations**: The mutations provided may fail unless you supply specific IDs for entities like Candidacies or Roles You can retrieve your own IDs for the relevant mutations by running queries and update the calls.

-# TODO
-- Add postprocessing to most queries and mutations
-- Add tests

-Copyright © 2022 Karat Inc.
+Copyright © 2024 Karat Inc.